Murder of Mollie Olgin

-Mollie Judith Olgin was a 19-year-old woman murdered on June 22, 2012, in Violet Andrews Park in Portland, Texas, after she and her girlfriend were attacked and shot.
-The case garnered national attention and sparked outrage amongst the public, as homophobia was initially suspected to be a motivating factor in the crime.
+Mollie Judith Olgin was a 19-year-old woman murdered on June 22, 2012, in Violet Andrews Park in Portland, Texas, United States, when she and her girlfriend were attacked and shot.
+The case garnered national attention and sparked outrage among the public, as homophobia was initially suspected to be a motivating factor in the crime.

-David Malcolm Strickland was convicted of the crime in 2014.
+David Malcolm Strickland was convicted of the crime in 2016.
+After his conviction, however, a pubic hair found on Chapa's clothing was matched to the original suspect, Dylan Spellman, via mitochondrial DNA testing.
+To date, Spellman has not been charged with any crime relating to the case.

 The crime

 On June 23, 2012, birdwatchers at Violet Andrews Park called police after discovering two women's bodies lying below a viewing deck.
 First responders discovered Mollie Judith Olgin and her girlfriend Mary Kristene Chapa.
 The women had been sexually assaulted and shot in the head around midnight the previous evening.
 Olgin was pronounced dead at the scene, while Chapa was taken to a hospital in critical condition.
 Following intensive care and concerns that the bullet may have left her completely paralyzed, Chapa regained mobility in the right side of her body and helped police create a sketch of the offender.

 Due to the attack’s brutal nature, it received heavy media coverage and resulted in public outrage.
 Vigils were held across the county by the LGBT community, and some suspected the case could be a hate crime.